 The structure of the English language has been heavily influenced by various other languages, including Latin, French, and German.
 These influences have shaped the spelling and pronunciation of English words, including the usage of the letter 'V.'

 The influence of Germanic languages is also noteworthy.
 German, like English, is a Germanic language, but it handles final voiced fricatives differently.
 In German, final voiced fricatives are often devoiced, meaning they are pronounced as their voiceless counterparts.
-For example, the German word lieb (meaning 'dear') is pronounced with a final /p/ sound rather than a /b/ sound.
+As an example, the German word lieb (meaning 'dear') is pronounced with a final /p/ sound rather than a /b/ sound.
 This devoicing phenomenon is less common in English, which may explain why English opted for the 've' ending instead.

 Exceptions and Borrowed Words